AlexScheller/dark-chess/README.md

 This is the repo for Dark Chess, a web implementation of the eponymous variant, in which you only have vision of what you can attack.

-Technically speaking this is a variant of that variant.
-This is cliffhanger dark, where your vision only updates on your turn.

-## Course of the Project

-To begin with, this project will reproduce regular chess, switching to cliffhanger dark after the normal chess api is stable.

 ## Attributions/Citations/Etc.

 In several places this application makes use of snippets of code from Miguel